hellcatz/zcash-cli-cockpit/README.md

 Access cockpit at the following url: https://localhost:9090/

 ## compile zcash from source
-<p>It is expected that you have followed the <a target="_blank" href="https://github.com/zcash/zcash/wiki/Beta-Guide">Official Beta Guide</a>, downloaded and built zcash from source.</p>
+It is expected that you have followed the <a target="_blank" href="https://github.com/zcash/zcash/wiki/Beta-Guide">Official Beta Guide</a>, downloaded and built zcash from source.

 ## installing cockpit plugin
+nproc and pidof are required by this plugin.

 Login to your linux server with your user account to get started.

 <p>zcash-cli cockpit plugin requires zcash-cli to be in your system path.
 It is possible to create a symbolic link to the executable.</p>